DIGITALDJZ/Chute-SDK-v2-iOS/README.md

 ###Other UI Components

-It's also possible to retreive the most recent image that was uploaded to a chute.
-This is retrived through the recentThumbnailUrl.
-This returns the url to the fullsize image.
+It's also possible to retrieve the most recent image that was uploaded to a chute.
+This is retrieved through the recentThumbnailUrl.
+This returns the url to the full size image.
 You can request a customized size by adding the dimensions to the end of the URL in the form of "/widthxheight".
 If there is no thumbnail this returns null.
-For example to retreive the image formatted to 50 by 50 px you could use the folling code
+For example to retrieve the image formatted to 50 by 50 px you could use the following code

 ``` Objective-C
     UIImageView *v = [[[UIImageView alloc] init] autorelease];